Dalian on the Park

 Portion of 1867 Map of the Whole Incorporated Philadelphia.

-The Bolton Dykeman Company Car Works made railroad cars, especially what would now be considered horse-drawn trolley cars.
+The Bolton Dykeman Company Car Works made railroad cars and horse-drawn streetcars.

 On the right, the Preston Retreat is labeled Foster Home, although by 1867 it was running as a maternity hospital.

 On the left, W. Wood & Co.
 Woolen Mill is lurking at the northwest corner of Hamilton and 24th Streets.

 Street cleaners and horses would be very happy with the invention of the electrically-powered trolley car.
 Ad from 1862 railroad journal.

 Photo of 19th Street next to Baldwin Park during repaving in August 2018.

 The outline of a streetcar track can be seen amidst the Belgian blocks.
 Starting in 1879 the 17th and 19th Streets Passenger Railway Company ran a loop from Carpenter Street, up 19th to Norris Street, over to 17th and back down 17th to Carpenter Street.
 For a short outside article about streetcars in Philadelphia see here.